PCOS and Fertility—All You Need to Know

 Oligoovulation is a condition that causes irregular or infrequent periods.

-What Lifestyle Changes Should a Woman with PCOS Consider?
+What Lifestyle Changes Should a Woman With PCOS Consider?

-The first step on any PCOS fertility journey should be thoughtful lifestyle changes, Dr. Huang suggests.
-Specifically, it is important to “hit the ideal body weight—not over or underweight.
-People associate PCOS with being overweight, but there is a subset of women with PCOS that are underweight, and for them they need to gain a little bit of weight.
-When you hit that ideal body weight, the body says: Okay, I’m in a good place, I can ovulate.”
-Dr. Huang explains.
+If you’ve been diagnosed with PCOS, your first step is learning how to manage your symptoms with some lifestyle changes, Dr. Huang suggests.
+Specifically, it is important to “hit an ideal body weight—not over- or underweight,” he says.
+“People associate PCOS with weight gain, but there is a subset of women with PCOS that are underweight.
+When you hit that ideal body weight, the body says: Okay, I’m in a good place, I can ovulate.

 What Fertility Treatments Can Help Women with PCOS?

-Beyond those changes, "for women with PCOS who are not ovulating—we just need to get them to ovulate,” Dr. Huang says.
-To do that, a specialist might use “a certain set of oral medications that are utilized for ovulation induction.
-Some of these medications include Clomid, which we have been using for decades, and Letrozole, which we’ve been using for a decade.
-When those fail, then we use Gonadotropins, specifically FSH, which we can inject into a woman to get her to ovulate.”
-Gonadotropins are peptide hormones that regulate ovarian function.
+“Some of these medications include Clomid, which we have been using for decades, and Letrozole, which we’ve been using for a decade,” says Dr. Huang.
+“When those fail, then we use Gonadotropins, specifically FSH, which we can inject into a woman to get her to ovulate.”
+(Gonadotropins are peptide hormones that regulate ovarian function.)

-“The way that Letrozole and Clomid work is that they trick the brain.
-They make the brain think that the woman has no estrogen, and then it steps on the gas a little bit by making FSH to get a woman to ovulate,” Dr. Huang explains.
+These medications essentially work by “tricking” the brain.
+“They make the brain think that the woman has no estrogen, and then it steps on the gas a little bit by making FSH to get a woman to ovulate,” Dr. Huang explains.

 What Should Women Know About These Drugs?

-"Very manageable, says Dr. Huang.
-"93 percent of the time when you get pregnant with Clomid or Letrozole it will be a singleton.
-Twins do bear increased risk in pregnancy, so it is something to be mindful of."
+"So, 93 percent of the time when you get pregnant with Clomid or Letrozole it will be a singleton,” says Dr. Huang.
+“Twins do bear increased risk in pregnancy, so it is something to be mindful of."

-“If you move onto injections, the next line, now it’s stronger, more expensive, and a direct stimulation.
-So a patient makes more eggs but the chance of having twins goes up to about 15 to 20 percent.
-So that’s why we like to try Clomid and Letrozole before we move on to more aggressive shots,” Dr. Huang says.
+But let’s say Clomid and/or Letrozole still don’t result in a healthy pregnancy.
+“If you move onto injections, now it’s stronger, more expensive, and a direct stimulation,” says Dr. Huang.
+“So a patient makes more eggs, but that means the chance of having twins goes up to about 15 to 20 percent.
+So that’s why we like to try Clomid and Letrozole before we move on to more aggressive shots.”

 Vitamins for Managing PCOS